brimdata/zed/docs/formats/zst.md

 {magic:string,type:string,version:int64,sections:[int64],meta:{skew_thresh:int64,segment_thresh:int64}
 ```
 The trailer can be efficiently found by scanning backward from the end of the
-ZST file to the find a valid ZNG stream containing a single record value
+ZST file to find a valid ZNG stream containing a single record value
 conforming to the above type.

 ## Decoding